ChefZander/skyblock_zero/mods/sbz_progression/quests/Introduction.md

 You can also just ignore the Quest Book if you are an experienced player.

 Now, to get started: look down at the core.
 Punching it will give you some of your first resources.
-You can also just right-click the core, it will be easier on you.
+You can also just **hold right-click on the core**, it will be easier on you.

 These quests are in no particular order, but you might need items from one quest for another.
 The Introduction questline is designed to get you started into a couple other questlines, so it is recommended you jump between questlines occasionally.